pxie4/CS534-Final-Project/README.md

 # CS534-Final-Project

-## Prerequisites to Compile Binary for ARM 32-bit Architecture
+## Prerequisites to Compile Binary Benchmarks for ARM 32-bit Architecture

 Before you begin, ensure that you have the necessary dependencies installed.